-- How long is the average journey duration from Carlisle to Penrith? n/a
+- How long is the average journey duration from Carlisle to Penrith?
+0 hours 13 minutes

-- How long is the fastest journey duration from Carlisle to Penrith? n/a
+- How long is the fastest journey duration from Carlisle to Penrith?
+0 hours 13 minutes

 The above information is intended as a guide.
 It may not include timetable alterations because of engineering work, unplanned disruption etc. Please use the journey planner to plan your journey before you travel.
 Some tickets are subject to restrictions.
 Please check these before you travel.

 The information above refers to direct journeys only.
 Other journeys may be available by changing train or by using a different London Terminal.
 At certain times buses may operate some of the journeys shown.
 Services of all operators on the route shown are included in the figures.
 Not all tickets may be used on all services.